arnold-c/PhD-Dissertation/chapter_1/introduction.typ

 In this dissertation I explore how variability in continuous measures can be discretized, and the interactions that arise from the compounding uncertainty of these categorization decisions.

 The use of discretization is prevalent throughout the history of infectious disease biology and epidemiology; to produce more accurate mathematical models of disease transmission, detailed maps of contact rates have been generated that categorize a population into age groups and log the relative frequency of the interactions within and between these groups @mossongSocialContactsMixing2008 @klepacContagionBBCFour2018 @daviesAgedependentEffectsTransmission2020.
-Extending this work, networks of individuals and animals have been created to provide a more granular picture of interactions that can exist within an infectious disease system (human or animal), characterizing nodes, vertices, and edges to represent individuals, locations, movement patterns, and connection @kretzschmarMeasuresConcurrencyNetworks1996 @herrera-diestraCattleTransportNetwork2022.
+Extending this work, networks of individuals and animals have been created to provide a more granular picture of interactions that can exist within an infectious disease system (human or animal), characterizing vertices and edges to represent individuals, locations, movement patterns, and connection @kretzschmarMeasuresConcurrencyNetworks1996 @herrera-diestraCattleTransportNetwork2022.
 Furthermore, there is variation that exists between the infectious properties of a population.
 The (basic) reproduction number is defined as the expected number of secondary cases generated from one infectious individual (in a completely susceptible population) @vynnyckyIntroductionInfectiousDisease2010a.
 While often used to describe the transmissibility of a disease within a population, it is a discretization of the underlying, continuous, infectiousness associated with each individual.